Huga22118/Improved-GTA-SA-Discord-RPC/README.md

 Currently we're only testing on:
 - GTA San Andreas 1.0 US

-we haven't tested any other version of GTA San Andreas.
+We haven't tested any other version of GTA San Andreas.

 # Build
 - Assuming you have Visual Studio 2019.